Essential Guide: Coping Inventory for Stressful Situations

 INSTRUCTIONS: The following are ways people react to various difficult, stressful, or upsetting situations.

 Please select a number from 1 to 5 for each item.
-Indicate how much you engage in these types of activities
+Indicate how much you engage in these activities when encountering a difficult, stressful, or upsetting situation.

 When I encounter a difficult, stressful, or upsetting situation, I …